iAdam1n/App-Headers/README.md

 Collection of App Store app headers for a handful of apps.
 These headers are unofficial.
 If you would like headers for free apps, I accept requests.

+As of 24th December 2016, I no longer update these headers unless specifically requested.

 If you would like to grab headers but do not know how, below is how I did it: <br />
 1. Install classdump-dyld from BigBoss. <br />
 2. Find UUID of the App from /private/var/mobile/Containers/Bundle/Application (iOS 8 or later). <br />